Current Gallery: Accessories / accessories131

 Costume seen on Edna May Oliver as Lady Catherine de Bourgh

-• Hillary Brooke as Blanche Ingram wearing a cameo necklace in the 1943 film "Jane Eyre."
+• Hillary Brooke as Blanche Ingram wearing a necklace of cameos in the 1943 film "Jane Eyre."

 • Twentieth Century Studios